 Works in Progress

-Finding Love in Literary Criticism and Theory (book project).
+Finding Love in Literary Studies (book project).
 Under contract with Routledge.

 Woolfian Love in Aggregate: Posthuman–Queer–Feminist (journal article).

 The Sensuous Pedagogies of Virginia Woolf and D.H.
 Lawrence.
 Clemson UP, 2020.

 Sensibility, Parochiality, Spirituality: Toward a Critical Method and Ethic of Response in Woolf, Spivak, and Mahmood.
 Religion, Secularism, and the Spiritual Paths of Virginia Woolf, edited by Kristina K. Groover, Palgrave Macmillan, 2019, pp. 189–207.
 DOI: 10.1007/978-3-030-32568-8_11.

 Bloomsbury and Philosophy.
 Handbook to the Bloomsbury Group, edited by Derek Ryan and Stephen Ross.
 Bloomsbury Academic, 2018, pp. 135–50.
 DOI: 10.5040/9781350014947.ch-005.

 Sir Thomas Browne and the Reading of Remains in Virginia Woolf’s Orlando.
 Sentencing Orlando: Virginia Woolf and the Morphology of the Modernist Sentence, edited by Elsa Högberg and Amy Bromley, Edinburgh UP, 2018, pp. 175–85.
 DOI: 10.3366/edinburgh/9781474414609.003.0015.